-Meyer Lemon Sorbet Recipe
+Meyer Lemon Sorbet

 1 cup sugar

-- 1 cup water
+1 cup water

-In a small saucepan on medium high heat, make a simple syrup by heating sugar and water until the sugar has completely dissolved.
-Remove from heat and let cool.
-Mix in the lemon juice and zest.
-Chill, either in the refrigerator, or by placing in a metal bowl over an ice bath.
+In a small saucepan on medium high heat, make a simple syrup by heating sugar, lemon zest, and water until the sugar has completely dissolved.
+Remove from heat, let cool, strain out the lemon zest.

 If you don't have an ice cream maker, you can pour the mixture into a shallow pan and freeze in your freezer until semi-solid.
 Then take a fork and fluff it up, returning it the the freezer to freeze firm.
 Then put in a food-processor or blender to process until smooth.

 Place sorbet in an airtight container and freeze until ready to serve.